 Viveat Susan Pinto, Financial Express

 “The out-of-home market is booming after Covid-19 restrictions were lifted last year.
 And we are seeing this uptick in our stores,” Jain said of the response to Tim Hortons’ cafes in India, which were first launched in August last year.
 There are over 15 Tim Hortons cafes in the country across Delhi-NCR, parts of Punjab such as Chandigarh and Ludhiana and Mumbai.
 Starbucks has 333 cafes in 41 cities so far.
-“While the coffee retail market in India is growing, in CCD‘s case the need to downsize has to do with internal issues.
+“While the coffee retail market is growing, in CCD’s case the need to downsize has to do with internal issues.
 Sometimes a smaller footprint just helps to manage operations better especially when you are dealing with larger problems such as a debt overhang,” says Devangshu Dutta, chief executive officer of retail consultancy Third Eyesight.

 Apart from cafes, CCD also has kiosks and vending machines installed in corporate offices, institutions and business hubs.
-While the number of kiosks has fallen over the last few years and is at around 265 now from a peak of 537 in FY19, the number of vending machines have been growing after briefly slowing down over the last few years.
-From a peak of 58,697 crore in FY20, it is now at 50,870 in number, the company’s latest results show.
+While the number of kiosks has fallen over the last few years and is estimated at 250 now from a peak of 537 in FY19, the number of vending machines are growing after briefly slowing down over the last few years.
+From a peak of 58,697 crore in FY20, it is now close to 50,000 in number, the company’s latest results show.
 Group debt too, which stood at Rs 7,214 crore in FY19, is down by over two-thirds to Rs 1,711 crore as on March 31, 2023.

 (Published in Financial Express)